 Importance of server authentication

 Server authentication is a process that allows client applications to validate a server's identity.
 In other words, it helps a client determine whether it's really connecting to the server it intended to connect to.
-If the server fails the authentication process, then it's possible that the server's host key was simply changed by the admin.
+If the server fails the SSH host key authentication process, then it's possible that the server's host key was simply changed by the admin.
 That's not a big problem.

 However, it could also mean that someone has carried out a spoofing or man-in-the-middle attack and, therefore, the client is likely on the verge of connecting to a malicious server.
 Now, THAT is a serious problem.

 If a user unknowingly logs in to a malicious server, who ever has control of that server could easily acquire that user's login credentials and then use those credentials to gain access to the legitimate server.
 Secondly, if the unwitting user uploads files to the malicious server, those files will surely fall into the wrong hands.
 Lastly, if a user downloads files from the server, that user could end up downloading malware.